 If you are using a Google-based email solution like Gmail, then this can be done using the “+” operator.
 Your email service will read the "+" and ignore anything after it, so you will still receive all emails sent to this address.
 However, Databox will register this as a unique email address, which allows it to be associated with multiple Users in Databox.

-For example, the email address "email@example.com" is registered as a different address than "firstname.lastname@example.org" by the Databox system.
+Example: The email address "email@example.com" is registered as a different address than "firstname.lastname@example.org" by the Databox system.
 Therefore, "email@example.com" can be successfully added to Databox Account 2 while "firstname.lastname@example.org" is already a User in Databox Account 1.
 Any emails sent to "email@example.com" will go to the inbox of "firstname.lastname@example.org."

-Note: You can replace the text after the "+" operator with anything you want.
+Pro Tip: You can replace the text after the "+" operator with anything you want.
 For example: "email@example.com" or "firstname.lastname@example.org."